 There’s Less Chance That You’ll Mess Them Up

 I had almost perfect eyebrows until I went to a salon.
-The main flaw was a line that simply did not grow hair.
+The main flaw was a line that did not grow hair.
 There was no scar.
 This one eyebrow had always been this way.
 Until I went to a salon.
-The woman that did my eyebrows made them significantly shorter to line up with the line that did not grow hair.
+The woman who did my eyebrows made them significantly shorter to line up with the line that did not grow hair.
 She waxed off the end of my eyebrow.

 No Allergic Reaction To Wax

-When I go to a salon and have my eyebrows waxed, everywhere that the wax touches breaks out.
+When I go to a salon and have my eyebrows waxed, everywhere the wax touches breaks out.
 I get hives that look like giant welts.
 Leaving the salon involved a pair of really large sunglasses and not going anywhere else for the day.
 That’s not the case if I tweeze them myself.